pfsense/docs/source/development/edit-file.rst

 files, the contents will be saved.
 For new files, the file will be created.

-.. note:: Be careful when choosing a file to edit!
+.. warning:: Be careful when choosing a file to edit!
 It is very easy to edit the wrong file, or break a piece of code, and render the system unusable.
 Use of this tool is not recommended except under guidance of support or when there is sufficient knowledge to use it without causing